ASFHyP3/hyp3-nasa-disasters/tutorials/add_service_to_webmap.md

 an existing web map.
 This is easily done using the URL of the REST Endpoint for the image service.

+Note that you will need to sign in with ArcGIS credentials to make changes to a web map.
+If you did not create the original web map, you may not be able to make changes to the web map (depending on the permissions the author has set for the map).
+You can, however, make changes and save the map to your own account.

 * Open an existing web map
 * Click the Add button and select "Add Layer from Web"